GOFUVI/hf_eolus_geo_tools/docs/aggregation.md

 ## `finalize_geoparquet.sh`

 Consolidates the output dataset into one Parquet file per partition directory and writes GeoParquet metadata.
 Optionally repairs Glue partitions.
+This step mitigates the small‑files problem and improves scan efficiency in Athena/Presto and downstream tools.

 ### Options